Bittangabee

-Dog Rocks Reserve is a 15.75 ha reserve and in Batesford.
+Dog Rocks Reserve is a 15.75 ha reserve on the edge of Batesford, near Geelong.
 It was donated to Trust for Nature to be preserved and managed for its geological, cultural, historical and landscape values.
 The reserve gets its name from the Devonian granite boulders that resemble lying dogs.

 All Trust for Nature reserves are closed on days of Total Fire Ban, and days of severe, extreme and code red fire danger.

-Wildlife and plants seen on the reserve include: Eastern Grey Kangaroo (Macropus giganteus), Nankeen Kestrel (Falco cenchroides), Spear Grass (Austrostipa spp), Wallaby Grass (Rytidosperma spp), Kangaroo Grass (Themeda triandra), Chocolate Lily (Arthropodium strictum).
+Wildlife and plants seen on the reserve include: Eastern Grey Kangaroo (Macropus giganteus), Nankeen Kestrel (Falco cenchroides), Spear Grass (Austrostipa spp), Wallaby Grass (Rytidosperma spp), Kangaroo Grass (Themeda triandra).

 Dog Rocks Reserve is loved for its scenic beauty and unique natural features.
 It’s a popular spot for photography, particularly at sunset, and star-gazing.